Triumph Thunderbird (2009)

-The Triumph Thunderbird is Triumph motorcycle made in Hinckley, England, and sold since June 2009.
+The 2009 and later Triumph Thunderbird is a series of large displacement straight-twin cruiser motorcycles, made by Triumph Motorcycles in Hinckley, England.
+Since 2016, the model is offered as a base 1.6 l and as 1.7 l 'Commander' and 'Storm' variants.

-The name "Thunderbird" is revived from a previous Triumph three-cylinder 885 cc bike.
-The name was previously applied to a single carburettor version of the 650cc twin Bonneville produced in the mid-1960s for police work.
-The final iteration was the Thunderbird Sport, last made in 2004.
+The 2009 "Thunderbird" revives the name after a five-year hiatus, from several prior "Thunderbird" Triumphs: a previous three-cylinder 885 cc bike, as well as a prior single carburettor version of the 650cc twin Bonneville, produced in the mid-1960s for police work.
+The latest earlier iteration was the Thunderbird Sport, last made in 2004.

 Design

 The Thunderbird is a cruiser with a large 200/50 R17 rear tyre.
 Design was by Tim Prentice in California.
 The DOHC eight-valve parallel-twin engine has two balance shafts and a 270° crank, which imitates the sound and feel of a V-twin.
 The 1597 cc engine was originally intended to be modular, namely "two-thirds of" a Triumph Rocket III engine; but after four years of development, the only parts in common are the valves.
 Power output is 85 bhp and torque is 108 lb.ft.

 The engine has two spark plugs per cylinder, which gives better combustion, resulting in lower fuel consumption, cleaner exhaust emissions, and more power.
 Brakes are double front discs with four-piston callipers, with a single rear disc also with two-piston callipers (ABS as option).
 Final drive is via a belt drive.